 Oven Baked Rosemary Steak Fries with Homemade Ketchup are hearty and crispy and oh-so-easy to make.
 Steak fries don’t have to be eaten with just steak!
 I love them as a side with chicken, with a salad, or even with soup.
 But if you like steak, these are the perfect side for you!

-You will not be disappointed in these oven baked rosemary steak fries with homemade ketchup.
-They’re so beefy and crispy, and soft and fluffy on the inside.
+These baked fries are so beefy and crispy, and soft and fluffy on the inside.
 And the ketchup?
 Well.
 It’s nothing like what you’ll get from a bottle that you have to smack on the bottom, and it has a fabulous zestiness to it.
-Oh yeah: both the fries and the ketchup are super easy to make.
+Bonus: both the fries and the ketchup are super easy to make.

 For a fun side-dish spud, try my recipe for sweet potato “fries” with jalapeño-onion ranch dip.
 These babies are actually baked, and really tasty.

 I made another oven-baked recipe recently that turned out really great: crunchy oven baked chicken nuggets with honey mustard sauce.
 Ain’t nobody got time for fried stuff in the house.
 At least not me!